 Cost Types

-There are seven different Cost Types which can be viewed: Billed Cost, Discounted Cost, Discounted Amortized Cost, Amortized Cost, Invoiced Amortized Cost, Real Cost, and On-Demand Cost.
+You can view the following different Cost Types: Billed Cost, Discounted Cost, Discounted Amortized Cost, Amortized Cost, Invoiced Amortized Cost, Real Cost, and On-Demand Cost.

 Billed Cost

-Billed Cost reflects the exact prices you'll be invoiced for from AWS.
-It is the simplest Cost Type with discounts, RI, and Savings Plan charges represented as distinct line items.
+Billed Cost reflects the exact prices you will be invoiced for by AWS.
+It is the simplest Cost Type with discounts, Reserved Instance (RI), and Savings Plan charges represented as distinct line items.

 Discounted Cost

-Discounted Cost is similar to Billed Cost except that any discounts are assigned to the applicable resource and operation usage charges instead of being distinct line items.
-This includes EDP Discounts, Private Rate Discounts, RI Volume Discounts, etc.
+Discounted Cost is similar to Billed Cost, except that any discounts are assigned to the applicable resource and operation usage charges instead of being distinct line items.
+This includes EDP Discounts, Private Rate Discounts, RI Volume Discounts, and so on.

 Discounted Amortized Cost

-Discounted Amortized Cost starts with Discounted Cost but also amortizes any upfront or recurring RI and Saving Plan charges across the resources to which they apply.
-This amortization is based on the amount of usage and therefore reflects the effective cost, taking into account the reduced rate from RIs and SPs.
+Discounted Amortized Cost starts with Discounted Cost but also amortizes any upfront or recurring Reserved Instance (RI) and Saving Plan charges across the resources to which they apply.
+This amortization is based on the amount of usage and therefore reflects the effective cost, taking into account the reduced rate for RIs and SPs.

 Amortized Cost